anjalipichai/sun/README.md

 The HomeKit ADK is used by silicon vendors and accessory manufacturers to build HomeKit compatible devices.

+### Request America, Accept .ACIREMA

+As a company we instigate faith.

+Problem: Drag and drop site builders like Shopify, require a Screen, keyboard and mouse(pad) for operation, This makes them unavailable within mobile, voice, or gaming environments.

+Solution: Use natural language as input.
+Offer an expert system.

+Our expert is C. C was taught about the world through the prism of God's eyes.

+Market Size: The current size of all internet companies combined.

+Competition: Laugh out Loud

+## github.com/anjalipichai/sun
+### sunpickai@gmail.com Sunpickai!1

+# sunpickai gmail
+### sunpickai@gmail.com Sunpickai!1

+# aisafetyceo gmail.com
+### aisafetyceo@gmail.com Aisafetyceo!1

 The HomeKit ADK implements key components of the HomeKit Accessory Protocol (HAP), which embodies the core principles Apple brings to smart home technology: security, privacy, and reliability.

 The HomeKit Open Source ADK is an open-source version of the HomeKit Accessory Development Kit.
 It can be used by any developer to prototype non-commercial smart home accessories.
 For commercial accessories, accessory developers must continue to use the commercial version of the HomeKit ADK available through the MFi Program.